Finding a New Normal At Work After Cancer

 If you were employed when you were diagnosed with cancer, you may or may not have taken a break from your job while you were undergoing cancer treatments.
 You may have decided that you were able to keep working and you wanted to keep at it because it was a welcome distraction from dealing with your cancer.

-Maybe you decided to take a leave of absence from work while they’re being treated, or you quit your job entirely.
+Maybe you decided to take a leave of absence from work while being treated, or you quit your job entirely.
 Cancer treatment involves regular visits with the oncologist and often leaves patients feeling tired, physically weak, and mentally foggy.
 For some, taking a break is the best option.

 If you stopped working during cancer treatment and are ready to go back to work now that you're a cancer survivor, you may not be sure how to proceed.
 If you’re ready to return to your previous job, how much should you share?